Optimizing Database Performance Through Regular Indexing

 Types of Indexes

 There are several types of indexes that can be created in a database, each with its own strengths and weaknesses.
 B-tree indexes are the most common type of index and are suitable for a wide range of applications.
 They are self-balancing, meaning that they automatically adjust to changes in the data, and they provide fast lookup, insertion, and deletion operations.
 Hash indexes, on the other hand, are optimized for equality searches and are often used in applications where data is frequently retrieved using a specific key.
-Full-text indexes are used to support full-text search operations and are often used in applications where data is retrieved using a search query.
+Full-text indexes are used to support full-text search operations and are typically used in applications where data is searched using keywords or phrases.

 Indexing Strategies